 Authorities responsible under the Protection of Women from Domestic Violence Act

-- Protection Officers: These are officers who are subject to the court’s jurisdiction and control.
-Their responsibility is to supply the aggrieved individual with required information about Service Providers and to guarantee that the monetary relief orders are followed.
+- Protection officers: These officers are subject to the court’s jurisdiction and control.
+Their responsibility is to provide the aggrieved individual with required information about service providers and to guarantee that the monetary relief orders are followed.

-- The court of 1st class Judicial Magistrate or Metropolitan Magistrate: This court shall have jurisdiction over cases of domestic abuse, and either of the parties must reside, conduct business, or work within the jurisdiction of this court, or the cause of action must have arisen within the jurisdiction of this court.
+- The court of first-class judicial magistrate or metropolitan magistrate: This court shall have jurisdiction over cases of domestic abuse, and either of the parties must reside, conduct business, or work within the jurisdiction of this court, or the cause of action must have arisen within the jurisdiction of this court.

-Suppose the protection officer fails or refuses to perform his duties as instructed by the Magistrate without good reason.
-In that case, he will be charged with an offence under the Protection of Women from Domestic Violence Act and face a comparable punishment.
+Suppose the protection officer fails or refuses to perform his duties as instructed by the magistrate without good reason.
+In such a case, he/she will be charged with an offence under the Protection of Women from Domestic Violence Act and face punishment.

 For the Respondent:

-The Respondent’s violation of a Protection Order or interim Protection Order is a punishable offence not subject to bail.
-It is punishable by a sentence of imprisonment of up to one year, a fine of up to twenty thousand rupees, or both.
+The respondent’s violation of a protection order or interim protection order is a punishable offence not subject to bail.
+It is punishable by a sentence of imprisonment of up to one year, a fine of up to 20,000 Rs or both.

 Reasons for Domestic Violence in India

-A variety of factors causes domestic abuse.
+Variety factors cause domestic abuse.
 Domestic violence against women results from a complex interplay of sociological/behavioural, historical, religious, and cultural factors.

 - Determinants such as anger issues/aggressive attitude, poverty/economic hardship, the difference in status, controlling/dominating character, drug addiction, upbringing, and psychological instability (bipolar, depression, stress, etc.) are behavioural factors.
 The neglect of conjugal responsibilities exacerbates domestic violence due to extramarital encounters or a lack of trust.

-- Historical causes can get linked to patriarchy’s inherent evil and superiority complex, which men have existed for centuries.
+- Historical causes can be linked to patriarchy’s inherent evil and superiority complex, which men have for centuries.